Columbus, The Original American Hero

 On November 21, gold fever may have overcome the Pinta’s captain, as he sailed away in search of gold.
 Columbus was outraged, but had no option but to continue with his two remaining ships.

 After sailing along the coast of Cuba, asking about gold and riches, Columbus reached the island that he named La Isla Española, on December 6, 1492.
 Haiti and the Dominican Republic are on that island today.
 It was the first place permanently colonized by Europeans in the Western Hemisphere.

 As usual, the natives fled when they saw the ships.
 Columbus and his men had to work hard at convincing the natives of their friendly intentions, especially when they had captured natives aboard.
 As they sailed along the coast, their reception was either friendly or the natives fled.
-Columbus began to understand the political order, and discovered men called caciques were leaders of some sort.
-It was a hereditary office, with minor similarity to European royalty.
+Columbus began to understand the political order, and discovered that men called caciques were leaders of some sort.
+It was a hereditary office.

 On December 25, 1492, with Columbus aboard, the Santa Maria ran aground at night while a boy was steering.
 The local village came to the rescue and unloaded the sinking ship.
 Columbus was amazed at the natives’ helpfulness, and assured his king and queen that “not even a shoe string [more literally "lace point," used to secure shoes and clothes - Ed.] was lost!”
 The cacique of the helpful local village, Guacanagarí, welcomed the stranded sailors.